Location of Berchtesgaden

 Try saying Bobbahn.
 It's fun.
 Almost as fun as the bobsled run itself.

-This venue for champion racers allows breathless fans to watch teams hurtle down the icy track.
+This venue is fit for champion racers and allows breathless fans to watch the best of the best.
 It is one of the first tracks of its kind and still one of the most technically demanding runs.

 Once the pros step off, amateurs step on.
-Rennbob-Taxi is not cheap at 30 euros per person, but is worth it for a few precious seconds riding like an Olympian.
+Rennbob-Taxi allows you to pretend for a few precious seconds you are an Olympian.
 Sleds reach speeds of 80 miles per hour with an experienced pilot at the wheel.
 Rides are available on specific weekends throughout the winter (mid-October to end of February).

 08 of 11